Table of Contents

-I will not be surprised if you cannot distinguish the difference between distilled versus purified water.
-These are terminologies we commonly encounter, especially in the home appliance world.
-To be able to identify what you need, you first need to know your options and we are here to help you.
+I will not be surprised if you cannot distinguish between distilled and purified water.
+But unfortunately, these are terminologies we commonly encounter, especially in the home appliance world.
+So you first need to know your options to identify what you need, and we are here to help you.

-Distillation is the process wherein untreated water is boiled until it turns into vapor and condensed immediately after to transform it back to liquid state.
+Distillation is when untreated water is boiled until it becomes vapor and condensed immediately after to transform it back to a liquid state.
 The boiling process eradicates impurities.

 Distillation process